Battle of Remagen: Later history

 The bridge was not rebuilt after the war but the standing towers were preserved.
 The towers on the western side of the Rhine have been converted into a memorial museum and are open to the public.
 Remagen and Erpel were re-built after the war, restoring much of their historic character.
 Reconstruction was completed in Erpel during 1968 during the same year the village celebrated its 1500-year anniversary.

 On the 17th anniversary of the capture of the bridge on 7 March 1962, a few veterans of both sides of the battle commemorated the event, attended by about 400 townspeople and students.
-On the fortieth anniversary of the battle, 130 U.S. veterans visited the bridge for a memorial service.
+On the 40th anniversary of the battle, 130 U.S. veterans visited the bridge for a memorial service.
 On 12 September 1991, veterans of the American and German units were added to the "Golden Book" of the community of Erpel during a commemorative ceremony.
 On 7 March 1995, about 600 veterans and family members from the Allied and German forces observed the 50th anniversary of the bridge's capture.
 During the gathering, German residents thanked the U.S. service members present for winning the war.
 Gerd Scheller, whose father Hans Scheller had been executed by a drumhead court-martial, told attendees, "In the name of two postwar generations, I want to thank the Americans for acting as resolutely as they did on 7 March 1945."

-In interviews after the war, Captain Karl Friesenhahn, who had been in charge of the demolition charges on the bridge, stated that he had successfully tested the electrical circuits controlling the charges shortly before the Americans attacked.
+In interviews after the war, Karl Friesenhahn, who had been in charge of the demolition charges on the bridge, stated that he had successfully tested the electrical circuits controlling the charges shortly before the Americans attacked.
 He ruled out sabotage and stated that the circuit had definitely been cut by American artillery.

 The son of Maj.
 August Kraft, who had been executed after a drumhead trial for his alleged responsibility in allowing the Americans to capture the bridge, sued after the war to clear his father's name.